ModProg/manyhow/README.md

 ## Motivation
 Error handling in proc-macros is unideal, as the top level functions of proc macros can only return `TokenStreams` both in success and failure case.
-This means that I often write code like this, moving the actual impelemtation in a seperate function to be able to use the ergonomic rust error handling with e.g. `?`.
+This means that I often write code like this, moving the actual implementation in a separate function to be able to use the ergonomic rust error handling with e.g., `?`.
 ```rust
 use proc_macro2::TokenStream as TokenStream2;